OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

     - The count of lines of codes in the software package and year of release of the software package
     - The package name, version, download URL, license, description and intended use in your product --> Correct answer
     - No additional information is required
-- In which stage of an end-to-end compliance process do we bundle SBOMs shared by the third-party vendor along with our final distribution package of software?
+- In which stage of an end-to-end compliance process do we bundle SBOMs shared by the third-party vendor, for components included in our product, along with our final distribution package of software?
     - Distribution stage --> Correct answer
     - Final validation stage
     - At the stage of preparing notices and attribution